 My Comment: The customer experience defines your brand.
 And that means the customer defines your brand.
 Great article with eight tips on how to get employees engaged in delivering an experience that the customer remembers – and defines your brand the way you want it to be defined.

 7 Lessons About Customer Service … From the Sage Listens Tour by Shawn Hessinger

 (Small Business Trends) Here are 7 lessons about customer service that you too can use to deepen bonds with customers.

 My Comment: I love a list, especially when it has to do with improving customer service.
-And what I like about this list, specifically, is that it is based on the experience that a large company had when it reached out to its customers; in person – face-to-face!
+And what I like about this list, specifically, is that it is based on a large company’s experience when it reached out to its customers; in person – face-to-face!
 The seven ideas in this article will help any company deliver better customer service.

 (Copyright ©MMXIII, Shep Hyken)

 Sign up for instant access to Shep’s research report on customer service and customer experience.